10 Money Saving Tips (that actually work)

 Instead of dumping each paycheck into a checking account and then spending the money.

-Having each paycheck go into a checking account plus a savings account and an investment account.
+Having each paycheck go into a checking account and a savings account and an investment account.

 Most employers let their employees send their paycheck to 2 or 3 different accounts.